Blackterm/optima-task/README.md

 This project has been prepared for [OPTİMA MÜHENDİSLİK](https://www.optima-engineering.com/tr) company.
 This project was developed with Vue 3.

+User information about the application
+User name: admin
+Password: 123456

 ## Project Setup

 ```sh